We offer internationally acclaimed degrees in Design, Māori Visual Arts, Fine Arts, Commercial Music and Creative Media Production.

 Take advantage of their connections with industry—companies like Weta Workshop and Ducati—so you can see how creative arts meets the real world and get a taste for life in a creative profession.

 Toi Rauwhārangi is NASAD approved as Substantially Equivalent.
-The National Association of Schools of Art and Design is an accrediting organization of colleges, schools and universities in the US.
+The National Association of Schools of Art and Design is an accrediting organisation of colleges, schools and universities in the US.
 It establishes standards for graduate and undergraduate degrees and means your degree is considered up there with some of the best art and design degrees in the world.

 Toi Rauwhārangi is ranked 1st for design and visual art research according to the 2018 New Zealand government Performance Based Research Funding round.